 For more information, please see the Academic Catalog.
 A program map, which provides a guide for students to plan their course of study, is available for download in the Courses tab below.

 Candidates who successfully complete this program will earn a Bachelor of Science in Elementary Satisfactory completion of this program results in a concentration in mathematics and reading and leads to a clear and renewable teaching certificate (T-4) in Georgia.
+For questions regarding out-of-state licensure, please visit our Professional Licensure Regulations webpage.

 As a student in our degree program, you'll learn strategies to help all students succeed by focusing on subjects such as: